ans-group/basebot-aws/README.md

 <img src="./images/bot_icon.png" width="75"/>

-This guide provide instructions on how to deploy ANS BaseBot for AWS, the deployment is provided as an easy to deploy CloudFormation template that will have you up and running in a matter of minutes.
+This guide provides instructions on how to deploy ANS BaseBot for AWS, the deployment is provided as an easy to deploy CloudFormation template that will have you up and running in a matter of minutes.

 [![Deploy to AWS](./images/aws_deploy.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=ANS-BaseBot&templateURL=https://ans-cloudformation-templates-public.s3.eu-west-2.amazonaws.com/aws/basebot/basebot-deletion-policy-retain.json)
 [![Deploy to AWS](./images/aws_view.png)](https://console.aws.amazon.com/cloudformation/designer/home?region=eu-west-1&&templateUrl=https://ans-cloudformation-templates-public.s3.eu-west-2.amazonaws.com/aws/basebot/basebot-deletion-policy-retain.json)